 This time of year at work is particularly tough.
 Not anything big so that you can point to one instance, but everybody’s just tired.
 The students are tired, the teachers are tired, and we all sorely need the mental break that comes with the beginning of the spring semester.
 It’s like a reset button; suddenly, it’s like you’ve zoomed forward and now you’re only staring down a semester until summer vacation.
 In reality, you’ve been working your ass off for months and you’ve still got five to go, but that mental shift is important, and I’m ready for it.
 I’m ready to start teaching Hamlet, though I do love the book we’ve just finished (The Perks of Being a Wallflower).
 And I’m ready for that day – it happens every spring – where my students shift from asking questions like “how do I start?” or “I don’t know what to write” to just checking that their thought makes sense.
 I love that day.
 That day makes me so happy, because I can see their confidence in the skills they’ve built.
 I love walking over to them, listening to this long, thorough thought process, and then simply saying “yes.”
 It is the best day.

 But a close second was yesterday.
 As you know, I’ve been doing Wanderlust’s 21 Day Yoga Challenge with Bird and the brother.
 I’m doing this because even though I’ve been doing yoga for a long time, I tend to stick with the “Beginner 2” level on Down Dog.
-Partly because I’m scared to try new poses without an instructor – and rightly so, because you can really fuck yourself up if you’re doing it wrong – and partly because I wasn’t really concerned with growing my yoga practice; I just wanted to managing anxiety.
+Partly because I’m scared to try new poses without an instructor – and rightly so, because you can really fuck yourself up if you’re doing it wrong – and partly because I wasn’t really concerned with growing my yoga practice; I just wanted to manage anxiety.
 But as I’ve gotten into a regular routine and figured out how often I need to do it for my mental health, I’ve started thinking about how to challenge myself more.

 I started working on Crow Pose(above) about five months ago, and it’s a bitch.
 I just could not get it.
 I was so terrified of falling over on my face that I never even tried to lift my feet off the floor.
 I kept thinking that it was all about arm strength, so I’d try it, not be able to do it, and wait a month until I had conditioned my muscles some more.
 I read how to do it on like a million yoga sites, and still couldn’t get it.